 - 16. Position the Supply Cart behind or to the side of your table, but be sure the public cannot reach the ballots. - 17.
 Complete the opening section of the ED Seals Report in the ED Forms Booklet. - 18.
 Sign the Time Sheet in the ED Forms Booklet before you start.
 If this cannot be done, please be certain to sign sometime during the day. - 19.
 Insert your badge from the Notice to Work Card into the badge holder and put on your badge.
-Put the remaining portion of the Notice to Work Card in the Notice to Work Envelope stapled inside the ED Forms Booklet. - 20.
+Put the remaining portion of the Notice to Work Card in the Notice to Work Envelope stapled inside the ED Forms Booklet and sign the Time Sheets in the Forms Booklet. - 20.
 You are now ready to serve the voters.